gcappellini/gcappellini.github.io/_pages/about.md

   - /about.html
 ---

-## Postdoctoral Researcher & Freelance Drummer
+## AI Research Scientist & Freelance Drummer

-I bridge AI + Science innovation and musical expression, bringing analytical thinking to both algorithm design and artistic creation.
 ---
+I bridge scientific research and cultural curiosity, fascinated by complex engineering problems, multidisciplinary environments, and how they translate into arts and music.
+I am committed to promoting a responsible and effective use of AI.

 ## Research